Friendly Towns Connect FAQ

 It is up to you!
 You do not need to log on with your child and are not expected to.
-You are welcome to join any sessions, if you would like to meet your child’s assigned host family virtually or are excited about programming and any activities.
+You are welcome to join any sessions if you would like to participate or are excited about programming and any activities.

 Will I need to help my child and provide supervision during the program?

 No. You are welcome to join the sessions and we hope you will join some of them.
 You are not expected to attend, and children can participate independently.

 What happens if my child is enrolled and can no longer participate?